When is the library open?

 How does curbside pick-up work?

-Library patrons will contact the library to request library materials in advance.
+Contact the library to request library materials in advance.
 You can request books, magazines, movies, audiobooks, music CDs, copies and even print-outs for curbside pick-up.
 When you arrive at the library, staff will bring your materials to you in your vehicle.
-Here’s how…

 1. Place holds for items by using your online library account or by calling the library at 231-271-3512.
 Library staff are available to help you by phone during open hours.
-Holds made one day will be ready by 10am the next day.
+Holds made on available items one day will be ready by 10am the next day, and often sooner.